 He is an elected member and has served as President of both the Academy of Leisure Sciences and the American Academy of Park and Recreation Administration.

-Peter has received numerous awards, including the Theodore and Franklin Roosevelt Award for Recreation Research from the National Recreation and Park Association (1988) and the Distinguished Colleague Award from the National Recreation and Park Association.
+Witt has received numerous awards, including the Theodore and Franklin Roosevelt Award for Recreation Research from the National Recreation and Park Association (1988) and the Distinguished Colleague Award from the National Recreation and Park Association.

 In 2004, he received the Robert W. Crawford Achievement Award for work in youth development, given annually by the National Recreation Foundation.